nehemiyawicks/iextract/README.md

 **iExtract** is a tool for extracting and backing up messages from iTunes into a CSV file.
 It supports easy extraction and offers a clean user interface with a sleek design.
 The app has been designed to handle backups of multiple messages efficiently, and it can generate CSV files for easy viewing.

-## Features
-- **Simple Interface:** The app has an intuitive, minimalistic interface with a dark theme.
-- **Message Extraction:** Easily extract iTunes backup messages and save them into a CSV file.
-- **Efficient Processing:** Handles a large number of messages without crashing or slowing down.
-- **Custom Icon:** The app uses a custom icon for a personalized touch.

 ## Installation

 ### Prerequisites